Why your workplace needs environmental monitoring

 Occupancy levels in office spaces tend to average less than 55%, but lighting, heating, and building systems often run, despite the space being empty.
-Air monitoring in real-time can ensure that energy is only used when required.
+Real-time air monitoring can ensure that energy is only used when required.
 This not only leads to significant cost savings but also brings about environmental benefits through a reduction in CO2 emissions.

-There are evidently many benefits of measuring and improving the indoor environment in your workplace.
-It is an extremely cost-effective way to optimise staff wellbeing and productivity and improve your bottom line.
+There are numerous benefits of measuring and improving the indoor environment in your workplace.
+It is an extremely cost-effective way to optimise staff wellbeing and productivity, while improving your bottom line.
 Now is the time to make environmental monitoring a priority for your company!